Ongeziwe-Qwayede-01/Risk-Management-System/Ass[6]/Sprint Planning.md

 | T-005 | Develop role-based access control | Security Engineer | 6 | To Do |

 **Sprint Contribution to MVP:**
-This sprint ensures that the system can identify risks, assess their severity, and allow compliance officers to approve mitigation plans—laying the foundation for core risk management functionality.
+This sprint ensures that the system can identify risks, assess their severity, and allow compliance officers to approve mitigation plans laying the foundation for core risk management functionality.

 ---